public interface DataAccessFactory extends Factory

 Object params = factory.getParameters(); BeanInfo info = getBeanInfo( params ); return info.getPropertyDescriptors();

-boolean canProcess(Map<String,Serializable> params)
+default boolean canProcess(Map<String,Serializable> params)

 If this datasource requires a number of parameters then this mehtod should check that they are all present and that they are all valid.
 If the datasource is a file reading data source then the extentions or mime types of any files specified should be checked.
 For example, a Shapefile datasource should check that the url param ends with shp, such tests should be case insensative.

 params- The full set of information needed to construct a live data source.